LucasAlfare/FLTimer/README.md

 # Application overview

-I'm designing this app to be as customizable as possible.
+This is an application used to practice the speedcubing modality.
+This offers a chronometer with other integrated tools, such as scramble generators, statistics measurement an so on.
+Also, may have another extra tools implemented over the application development, when/if needed.

-Also, after finished, some of the separate packages should work as libraries, offering all their functions to be used anywhere.
+Is important to know that I'm designing this app to be as customizable as possible.
+Also, after finished, some of the separate packages should work as libraries, offering all their functions to be used anywhere or even UI, being possible to mutate based on user definitions.

 # Project structure